nicolescheid/revesvoir/README.md

 # Rêvesvoir

 A reflective-writing web app: a sequence of timed exercises followed by an AI-generated synthesis.
-The name fuses *rêves* (dreams) and *réservoir* — a place where the things your unconscious already knows can collect.
+The name fuses *rêves* (dreams), "voir" (to see), and *réservoir* — a place where the things your unconscious already knows can collect.

 Live at **[revesvoir.com](https://revesvoir.com)**.